havenwood/ichannel/README.md

 channel uses to queues its messages (ruby objects), and also to ensure that messages are received in the order they are sent.

-__SERIALIZATION__

-ichannel relies on serialization when writing and reading from the underlying UNIXSocket.
+Underneath the hood ruby objects are serialized when writing and reading from the underlying UNIXSocket.
 A ruby object is serialized before a write, and it is deserialized after a read.
 The choice of serializer is left up to you, though.
 A serializer can be any object that implements `dump` and `load` -- two methods that are usually implemented by serializers written in ruby.

 __EXAMPLES__